42Alena/ft_transcendence-ping-pong-website/docs/devlog/alena_todo_done.md

 	-user table; deleted 'last seen'
 	-sessions: added created at + ping update
  	-deleted for login expired/ping
+	+ added for blcoks "who i blocked index"
+	- deleted index for friends and blocks, that already in primary key

 ## BACKEND
 	- added 2 types for own and other profile